langchr86/server-config/docs/ddclient.md

 The `CNAME` entry can be redirected to the root (`@`).
 All entries must not use cloudflare proxy but `DNS only`!

+If the home router does not get IPv6 we need to delete any `AAAA` records.
+We can test this with [ready.chair6.net](https://ready.chair6.net)

 ~~~
 ;; A Records
 langchr86.ch.
 1	IN	A	11.222.333.444